ReinerNippes/nextcloud_on_docker/README.md

 # collabora_dictionaries    = 'en'            # Separate ISO 639-1 codes with a space.
 ```

-You can also install the TURN server needed for (Nextcloud Talk)[https://nextcloud.com/talk/].
+You can also install the TURN server needed for [Nextcloud Talk](https://nextcloud.com/talk/).
 ```ini
 # Set to true to install TURN server for Nextcloud Talk.
 talk_install                = false